Mount Entoto - Addis Ababa

 Best Time to Visit

-Early morning (8-10 AM) or late afternoon (4-6 PM) for best views and cooler temperatures; dry season (October-May) preferred
+Early morning or late afternoon for the best views and cooler temperatures.
+Weekdays are generally less crowded than weekends.
+The dry season (October to May) offers clearer skies.

 Suggested Duration